 The Krypt has changed over the years, but my main goal has always stayed the same, and that was to ‘spread the disease’ in promoting the genre.
 I want to help other fans learn more and more about the amazing and thrilling genre of cinema.
 Since I’m slightly obsessive and a completist , I’ve always tried to continue to expand my knowledge of it, really becoming a life-long student of the genre and its history.

 I created this site using Microsoft Front Page 98, upgrading the program each time Microsoft released an update.
 Their last update was back in 2003.
 Their next update was now called Expression Web and for me, took what use to be a very basic and easy-to-use program into something much more advance.
 Keyword term here…’for me’.
 As much a I tried to make the jump to Expression, I just couldn’t figure it out.
 So I continued with Front page.
 But then I slowly started to run into issues.
 I had to change web hosts twice because they stopped offering Front Page Extensions, which one needed to have them host a site created with Front Page.
 Then Windows 7 came along and the old Front Page was not compatible with the new operating system.
 But thanks to my computer whiz nephew, he was able to get it to work.
 But then Windows 8 came along, which I’ve been told will not work with Front Page.
-So far it looks like was, but I know it was only a matter of time before using Front Page would become completely obsolete.
+So I knew it was only a matter of time before using Front Page would become completely obsolete.

 Knowing that the end was not to far away, I decided to look into other options while the site was still running and have the luxury and time to make the transition.
 At first, looking to going to a blog format seemed like a huge step backwards since I was assuming blogs were a simple one page news feed type of site.
 But the more I looked into it, I was amazed at how much they have transformed into actual full functioning websites.
 So that is where we are at now.
 The old site is still archived (with a link on the right) but I will be slowly bringing that content over here.